AnnMarieW/dash-more-components/README.md

 ## Timepicker

-Displays an input field complete with custom inputs and a clock.
+The Timepicker component displays an input field complete with custom time inputs and a clock.
 Based on react time picker:   https://github.com/wojtekmaj/react-time-picker